pentasoft/s3-static-uploader/README.md

 cache handling of those resources.

 ## Installation
 Download the source code and run `mvn install` to add the plugin to your local repository.
+Also, you may reference it from Maven Central as the artifacts have been uploaded there too.
+Currently, the version available is 1.1.

 ## Setup
 Add the following lines to your pom.xml.